Finding a field in a Zariski-like structure: Abstract

 \section{Abstract}

-We show that if $\M$ is a Zariski-like structure (see \cite{lisuriart}) that does not interpret a non-classical group, and the canonical pregeometry obtained from the bounded closure operator (bcl) is non locally modular, then $\M$ interprets an algebraically closed field.
+We show that if $\M$ is a Zariski-like structure (see \cite{lisuriart}) and the canonical pregeometry obtained from the bounded closure operator (bcl) is non locally modular, then $\M$ interprets either an algebraically closed field or a non-classical group.

 Mathematics subject classification: 03C50, 03C98 \\ Key words: group configuration, Zariski geometries, AECs